icelandico/geodev_site/src/lib/content/blog/zonal-statistics-qgis-elevation.md

 ---
-templateKey: blog-post
-title: Visualizing Mean Elevation using Zonal Statistics in QGIS
+category: Geography
+date: 2024-11-10 16:53:00+00:00
+description: Learn how to use QGIS's Zonal Statistics to calculate mean elevation for each municipality in Lithuania.
+Discover free data sources and step-by-step instructions for creating detailed elevation maps.
 slug: zonal statistics qgis elevation
-date: 2024-11-10T16:53:00.000Z
-category: Geography
 tag:
 - gis
 - geography
+templateKey: blog-post
+title: Visualizing Mean Elevation using Zonal Statistics in QGIS
 ---

 The Zonal Statistics is one of a many processing algorithms available in QGIS.
 It's simple and powerful feature that allows to calculate statistics for raster datasets based on zones defined by vector polygons.
 Recently I've made a map using this technique to depict the mean elevation of each municipality (**savivaldybės**) in Lithuania.

 ![Mean_Elev_Lithuania](/assets/mean_elev_lit.png)